Denis Villeneuve biography

 In February 2015, it was announced Denis would be directing the sequel to 1982’s Blade Runner, taking

 place several decades after the original.
-It will be released in 2017, with Harrison Ford reprising his role and co-starring
+Titled Blade Runner 2049, it will be released in 2017 with Harrison Ford reprising his role and co-starring

 Canadian Ryan Gosling.